Dysta/Dofutils/README.md

 # Dofutils
 Collection of useful things for build Dofus Retro bot/emulator. \
-Written in Python3
+Written in Python3.
+Require Python >= 3.8.

 ## Installation
-use `pip install Dofutils`
+use `pip install dofutils`

 ## Acknowledgement
 [Vincent Quatrevieux](https://github.com/vincent4vx) : the author of the original lib \